USAJOBS/openopps-help/applicants/find.md

 ### Series

-Jobs in the Federal Government are categorized into “series” – a family of similar occupations.
+Jobs in the federal government are categorized into “series” – a family of similar occupations.
 You can search for opportunities that fall within a specific occupational series.
 For example, if you want an opportunity that falls under information technology, you can search by 2200.
 [See the list of all occupational series](https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/#url=Standards){:target="_blank"}.

 ### Time commitment